Analysis of Metallic Space-Time Gratings using Lorentz Transformations: Analytical Framework

 \subsection{Circuit model}

 The problem shown in Figure \ref{fig1} can be analyzed with an equivalent circuit model.
 The input ($i=1$) and output ($i=2$) air regions can be modeled as semi-infinite transmission lines with wave admittances $Y_0^\mathrm{(1)} = Y_0^\mathrm{(2)} = Y_0$.
-In the homogenization limit, the infinitesimally-thin moving grating may be represented as a shunt equivalent admittance $Y_\mathrm{eq}$ of \textit{unknown} value.
+In the homogenization limit, the infinitesimally-thin moving grating may be represented as a shunt equivalent admittance $Y_\mathrm{eq}$ or surface impedance of \textit{unknown} value \cite{Mazor2_2019}.

 Once the equivalent admittance $Y_\mathrm{eq}$ that models the moving grating has been determined (see the next subsections), one can find the reflection $R$ and transmission $T$ coefficients of the structure as